actinia-org/actinia-introduction/docs/index.md

 #### List mapsets in locations

-Next we look at so-called "mapsets" which are subfolders in a location (just to better organise the geospatial data):
+Next, we look at so-called "mapsets" which are subfolders in a location (just to better organise the geospatial data):

 ```bash
 # show available mapsets of a specific location